MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

 Before starting the exercise on Microsoft Learn, you'll need to prepare a cloud shell environment for your Azure subscription.

-1. Sign into your Azure subscription in the [Azure portal](https://portal.azure.com), using your Azure subscription credentials.
+1. Sign into your Azure subscription in the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`, using your Azure subscription credentials.
-2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, creating storage if prompted and selecting a ***Bash*** environment.
+2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***Bash*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)